PhilippeW83440/CarND-MPC-Project/README.md

      <br>errors.png
 </p>

 * cte: cross track error.
-It corresponds to distance of vehicule from the planned trajectory (as planned by path planning module)
+It corresponds to distance of vehicle from the planned trajectory (as planned by path planning module)
-* epsi: is the angle difference of the vehgicule trajectory with the planned trajectory (as planned by path planning module)
+* epsi: is the angle difference of the vehicle trajectory with the planned trajectory (as planned by path planning module)

 The new state is [x, y, ψ, v, cte, eψ].